 Market Based Approach: The Company may estimate the total enterprise value of each portfolio company by utilizing market value cash flow (EBITDA) multiples of publicly traded comparable companies and comparable transactions.
 The Company considers numerous factors when selecting the appropriate companies whose trading multiples are used to value its portfolio companies.
 These factors include, but are not limited to, the type of organization, similarity to the business being valued, relevant risk factors, as well as size, profitability and growth expectations.
 The Company may apply an average of various relevant comparable company EBITDA multiples to the portfolio company's latest twelve month ("LTM") EBITDA or projected EBITDA to calculate the enterprise value of the portfolio company.
-Significant increases or decreases in the EBITDA multiple will result in an increase or decrease in the fair value estimate of the investment.
+Significant increases or decreases in the EBITDA multiple will result in an increase or decrease in enterprise value, which may result in an increase or decrease in the fair value estimate of the investment.
 In applying the market based approach as of